 L1 visa eligibility check

-Transferring to a US brand or affiliate for many is an exciting opportunity to professional and personal development.
+Transferring to a brand or affiliate in the US for many is an exciting opportunity for professional and personal development.
 One of the more complicated aspects of arranging the transfer will be securing the relevant US visa.

 Intracompany transfers are generally dealt with under the L-1 classification.